sarosijbose/LBANN/README.md

-# LRNN: Lipschitz-Bound-Analysis-of-Neural-Networks (Overview)
+# LBANN: Lipschitz-Bound-Analysis-of-Neural-Networks

 ## About

 This work was carried out under the supervision of [Prof. Kunal Chaudhury](https://sites.google.com/site/kunalnchaudhury/home?authuser=0) at Indian Institute of Science, Bangalore.
+The corresponding paper is currently submitted to ICPR(W) 2022.

 A mini implementation of this project can be found in this [repo](https://github.com/sarosijbose/Trivial-Lipschitz-Bound-Estimation).